 Like all Morris sides we are always open to new members, so if you’re interested in Morris Dancing, keeping fit, meeting new friends and having fun in good company, then come along to one of our practice sessions or contact us to find out more.

-We practise our dances at Priston Village Hall, Priston, near Bath on Monday nights from 8.00 to 9.30pm, before retiring to the Ring o’ Bells for a drink and tall tales.
+We practise our dances at Priston Village Hall, Priston, near Bath on Monday nights from 8.00 to 9.30pm, before retiring to a local hostelry for a drink and tall tales.

-Beginners, experienced dancers and musicians are all invited and welcomed, so in this Diamond Jubilee year, give local dance a chance and have a go indulging in the most curious of English dance traditions that is Morris Dancing!
+Beginners, experienced dancers and musicians are all invited and welcomed, so give local dance a chance and have a go indulging in the most curious of English dance traditions that is Morris Dancing!